 8.7.2 in the legal text details how Alternates would be appointed to act on behalf of an absent Panel Member for a particular meeting.
 This is on a rota basis, but if there are not enough Alternates to cover the total number of absent regular members, it makes provision for the rota to start again so that an Alternate may hold more than one vote.
 This second round of the rota should also include regular Panel members too.
 Otherwise, in a situation with a low number of Alternates, one or more Alternate members could end up holding three or more votes for a meeting whereas the regular Panel members in attendance would be restricted to only one.
+The present

-The present drafting of 8.7.5 a) ii) mentions a situation where an Alternate is also a Panel Member.
-This candidates forward for election, meaning that voting has not needed to take place.
+In fact, historically parties have tended to put insufficient numbers of candidates forward for election, meaning that voting has not needed to take place.
 Recently, as more controversial and higher impact modifications have been progressed under the CUSC, interest in the CUSC Panel and the modification process has increased.
 This is positive and should be encouraged further.